Consteel/manual/versioned_docs/version-17/manual/5_0_structural-modeling/5_1_section-administration.md

 - State: can be _Used_ or _Not used_ depending on whether it is used in the model or not.

-Starting from **Consteel 17,** within the Section Administration panel, the material of the steel sections can be modified by right-clicking on them.
+Within the Section Administration panel, the material of the steel sections can be modified by right-clicking on them.
 This modification can be applied to individual sections or multiple sections at once.

 <!-- /wp:paragraph -->